shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

     ```
     pip install pytorch torchvision matplotlib pandas numpy seaborn
     ```

+The environment should be setup as follows:
+- Python - 3.10.14

 (TODO FINISH - add all moduals nad == for vresions)